 To support the UN to advance the policy discussions on these areas and to ensure a successful contribution of SSR assistance in the implementation of the sustaining peace agenda, we regularly support the organization of high-level events.
 For instance, in April 2018, DCAF supported the organization of a ‘High-Level Roundtable on Security Sector Reform and Sustaining Peace’ at the UN’s New York headquarters.
 The event was co-hosted by Slovakia and South Africa on behalf of the UN Group of Friends of SSR on the eve of the High-Level Meeting of the General Assembly on Peacebuilding and Sustaining Peace.

 This project is funded by several donors, including by the Swiss Federal Department of Foreign Affairs (FDFA) and by the Slovak Agency for International Development Cooperation (SAIDC).

 As SSR addresses the rearrangement of security-related power structures, it often plays a central role in peace processes.
 Negotiations and the agreements that follow also have far-reaching implications for SSR as they set the agenda for post-conflict security reforms.

 Moreover, SSR is only one of a suite of post-conflict security issues that may be initiated during a peace process.
 Similar to SSR, disarmament, demobilization and reintegration (DDR), small arms and light weapons (SALW) control and mine action play crucial roles in post-conflict security and have all direct links to SSG.

-This project seeks to better articulate the linkages between peace processes and SSR and related issues, and analyses how these relationships are integrated, neglected, or ignored in recent peace processes.
+This project sought to better articulate the linkages between peace processes and SSR and related issues, and analysed how these relationships have been integrated, neglected, or ignored in recent peace processes.

-This Project is funded by the Swiss Federal Department of Foreign Affairs.
+This project has been funded by the Swiss Federal Department of Foreign Affairs and DCAF Core funding.

 Vincenza Scherrer, Deputy Head, Policy and Research Division (firstname.lastname@example.org)